A snapshot: schools in Bahrain that are considered (but not necessarily chosen) by English-speaking expats.

 These schools have been brought to our attention, but until we have more reports from parents, we are unable to consider reviewing them.

-Founded in 1968, the only DoDEA school in the Persian Gulf, on a large and well secured campus in Juffair, a naval station in the east of Bahrain.
-Historically, half the student body American children of the military with the remainder Bahraini or from a range of nationalities.
+Founded in 1968 as the only DoDEA (US Department of Defense) school in the Persian Gulf, located on a large and well secured campus in Juffair, a naval station in the east of Bahrain.
+Historically, half the student body consists of American children of the military with the remainder Bahraini or from a range of nationalities.
 Also, the only local school offering an all-through American education.

-National Curriculum for England; ages 18mths-6; co-ed; day; independent; privately owned; 120 pupils
+National Curriculum for England; ages 18 months-6; co-ed; day; independent; privately owned; 160 students

-National Curriculum for England/ Australia and New Zealand curricula additions; ages 2-11; co-ed; day; independent; privately owned; 400 pupils
+National Curriculum for England/ Australia and New Zealand curricula additions; ages 2-11; co-ed; day; independent; privately owned; 400 students

-Bilingual school grown from original nursery, opened in 1982,to offering all-through IB programme, including the full careers option.
-New campus in Riffa opposite the Bahrain National Stadium.
+Bilingual school grown from the original nursery, opened in 1982, now the only school in Bahrain offering all four elements of the International Baccalaureate programme, including the careers option.
+New campus in Riffa, opposite the Bahrain National Stadium.
 Selective school accredited by the Council of Independent Schools (CIS) and the Middle Schools Association (MSA).
 Religious affiliation is Muslim but classes taught in English and Arabic.

-Opened in 2008 on a fairly spectacular, high-end architect designed campus in the Riffa Views Signatory Estate, a housing complex and golf course.
-Now offering an American education from early years to pre-university.
-Students divided between expats (mainly American) and locals and they offer and extensive Arabic programme for native speakers as well as daily Arabic classes for non-native speakers.
+Opened in 2008 on a fairly spectacular, high-end, architect designed campus on the Riffa Views Signatory Estate, a luxury housing complex and golf course.
+Now offering an American education from early years to graduation.
+Students divided between expats (mainly American) and locals and they offer an extensive Arabic programme for native speakers as well as daily Arabic classes for non-native speakers.